 Here is a video which talks about PRINCE2 Quality theme:

 To control anything, including quality, there must be a plan.
 Quality planning is about defining the products required of the project, with their respective quality criteria, quality methods (including effort required for quality control and product acceptance) and the quality responsibilities of those involved.

 Quality control focuses on the operational techniques and activities used by those involved in the project to:

 - Fulfill the requirements for quality (for example, by quality inspections or testing)

 It is good practice to arrange for quality assurance independent of the project management team.
-Quality assurance provides a check that the project’s direction and management are adequate for the nature of the project and that it complies with relevant corporate or programme management standards and policies.
-Quality assurance activities are outside the scope of PRINCE2® as it is the responsibility of the corporate or programme organization.
+Quality assurance provides a check that the project’s direction and management are adequate for the nature of the project and that it complies with relevant corporate or program management standards and policies.
+Quality assurance activities are outside the scope of PRINCE2® as it is the responsibility of the corporate or program organization.
 Quality assurance is about independently checking that the organization and processes are in place for quality planning and control (i.e. not actually performing the quality planning or control, which will be undertaken by the project management team).
 It provides the project’s stakeholders with confidence that the quality requirements can be fulfilled.
-The term ’quality assurance’ is used in two senses:
+The term "quality assurance" is used in two senses:

-- As the function within an organization (or site or programme) that establishes and maintains the quality management system
+- As the function within an organization (or site or program) that establishes and maintains the quality management system

 The Quality Management Strategy